scchess/Qualimap/doc/tools.rst

 :guilabel:`Feature type`
   The user can select the feature type (value of the third column of the GTF) considered for counting.
 Other types will be ignored.
 The application preload the first 1000 lines of the file so a list with possible feature IDs is conveniently provided.

+:guilabel:`Paired-end reads`
+  This option allows to activate counting of pairs of reads instead of single reads

+:guilabel:`Alignment sorted by name`
+ For correct analysis of paired-end reads alignment should be sorted by name.
+If this operation is already performed, sorting can be skipped.

 :guilabel:`Output`
   Path to the ouput file.